 - (16) The period during which an objection can be made should be extended to three months to ensure that all interested parties have sufficient time to analyse the application for protection and the possibility to submit a statement of objection.
 To ensure that the same procedure for objections is applied under Regulation (EU) No 1308/2013 and under Regulation (EU) No 1151/2012 of the European Parliament and of the Council7 and thus enable Member States to forward objections stemming from natural or legal persons residing or established in their territory to the Commission in a coordinated and efficient manner, objections from natural or legal persons should be submitted via the authorities of the Member State in which they reside or are established.
 To simplify the objection procedure, the Commission should be empowered to reject inadmissible statements of objection in the implementing act conferring protection.
-Therefore, Article 111 of Regulation (EU) No 1308/2013 conferring implementing act should be deleted. - (17) To increase procedural efficiency and in order to ensure uniform conditions for the conferral of protection on designations of origin or geographical indications, implementing powers should be conferred on the Commission to adopt implementing acts conferring protection without recourse to the examination procedure in circumstances where no admissible statement of objections to the application for protection has been submitted.
+Therefore, Article 111 of Regulation (EU) No 1308/2013 conferring implementing powers on the Commission to reject inadmissible objections under a separate implementing act should be deleted. - of protection on designations of origin or geographical indications, implementing powers should be conferred on the Commission to adopt implementing acts conferring protection without recourse to the examination procedure in circumstances where no admissible statement of objections to the application for protection has been submitted.
 Where an admissible statement of objection has been submitted, implementing powers should be conferred on the Commission to adopt implementing acts in accordance with the examination procedure either conferring protection or rejecting the application for protection.

-7 Regulation (EU) No 1151/2012 of the European Parliament and of the Council of 21 November 2012 on quality schemes for agricultural products and foodstuffs (OJ L 343, 14.12.2012, p.
+Regulation (EU) No 1151/2012 of the European Parliament and of the Council of 21 November 2012 on quality schemes for agricultural products and foodstuffs (OJ L 343, 14.12.2012, p.
 1).

-- Having due regard to the TRIPS Agreement, in particular to Articles 22 and 23 (18)thereof, and to the General Agreement on Tariffs and Trade8 ('GATT Agreement') in particular Article V thereof on freedom of transit, both of which were approved by Council Decision 94/800/EC and aim at strengthening the protection of designations of origin and geographical indications, and to combat counterfeiting more effectively, the protection conferred by Article 103(2) of Regulation (EU) No 1308/2013 should be extended to cover goods which are in transit across the Union customs territory and to goods which are sold over the internet or by other means of electronic commerce.
+thereof, and to the General Agreement on Tariffs and Trade8 ('GATT Agreement') in particular Article V thereof on freedom of transit, both of which were approved by Council Decision 94/800/EC and aim at strengthening the protection of designations of origin and geographical indications, and to combat counterfeiting more effectively, the protection conferred by Article 103(2) of Regulation (EU) No 1308/2013 should be extended to cover goods which are in transit across the Union customs territory and to goods which are sold over the internet or by other means of electronic commerce.
 Concerning the protection of geographical indications, it is important to have due regard to the General Agreement on Tariffs and Trade ('GATT Agreement') including Article V thereof on freedom of transit, which was approved by Council Decision 94/800/EC.
 Within such legal framework, in order to strengthen geographical indication protection and to combat counterfeiting more effectively, the protection should also apply with regard to goods entering the customs territory of the Union, without being released for free circulation, and placed under customs special procedures such as transit, storage, specific use or processing.
 The protection conferred by Articles 103(2) of Regulation (EU) No 1308/2013 and 13 and 24 of Regulation (EU) No 1151/2012 to geographical indications and traditional specialities guaranteed should be extended to cover goods which are sold over the internet or by other means of electronic commerce.
-Traditional specialities guaranteed should also be protected against misuse, imitation and evocation where they refer to products used as ingredients. - (19) It should be possible to cancel the protection of a designation of origin or geographical indication in circumstances where they are no longer in use or where the applicant referred to in Article 95 of Regulation (EU) No 1308/2013 no longer wishes to maintain that protection.
+Traditional specialities guaranteed should also be protected against misuse, imitation and evocation where they refer to products used as ingredients.